 - 2 eggs

-- 3 tbsp Allegro Hickory Smoke Marinade see recipe note
+- 3 tablespoons Allegro Hickory Smoke Marinade see recipe note

 - dash pepper

-Saute chopped onion in small amount of olive oil until soft.
+- Preheat oven to 325F.
+Saute chopped onion in the olive oil until soft.
 Set aside.